kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

 The temporary directory must be large enough to store all the sorted CSV files and the user must have write permission to the directory.

+You can import a combination of CSVs and VCFs together as long as you list the CSVs correctly under _sorted_csv_files_ and _unsorted_csv_files_.

 ## Running the program

         ./bin/vcf2tiledb <loader_json>